-This CAR represents the thirteenth reporting period for TGM and the tenth full operating period for TGM, with the processing plant commencing operation during September 2013.
+This CAR represents the fourteenth reporting period for TGM and the tenth full operating period, with the processing plant commencing operation during September 2013.

-During the 2022-23 reporting period the Tropicana JV was compliant with all ministerial conditions associated with the Conditions of MS839.
-The Statement of Compliance and completed Ministerial Statement No.839 Audit Table are included with this report in Appendix A and provide further detail on compliance with all conditions.
+During the 2023-24 reporting period the Tropicana JV was compliant with all ministerial conditions associated with the Conditions of MS839.
+The Statement of Compliance and completed Ministerial Statement No.839 Audit Tables are included with this report in Appendix A and provide further detail on compliance with all conditions.

-In accordance with the CAP, the CAR for the 2022-23 reporting period will be made publicly available once the Tropicana JV has received acknowledgement from the Department of Water and Environmental Regulation (DWER) that the report has been accepted.
-A copy of the CAR 2022-23 will then be publicly available on the Tropicana JV website.
+In accordance with the Compliance Assessment Plan (CAP), the CAR for the 2023-24 reporting period will be made publicly available once the Tropicana JV has received acknowledgement from the Department of Water and Environmental Regulation (DWER) that the report has been accepted.
+A copy of the CAR 2023-24 will then be publicly available on the Tropicana JV website.

-No changes have been made to the previously approved CAP during this reporting period (Condition 4.1 of MS839).
+Changes have been made to the previously approved CAP during this reporting period (Condition 4.1 of MS839) with a copy of the updated CAP and Audit Table provided in Appendix I. These updates are to include new Conditions 11-1 to 11-6 (Green House Gas Emissions).